SeldonIO/seldonio.github.com/grpc.md

 ### Test via gRPC client

 To test the external gRPC endpoint we will need to create a gRPC client.
-To authenticate we will need to get an Oauth token using the Seldon REST endpoint.
+To authenticate we will need to get an OAuth token using the Seldon REST endpoint.
 It needs to be passed in the header of the gRPC call with key "oauth_token".

 There is an example client for the Iris prediction in [docker/examples/iris/xgboost_rpc/python/iris_rpc_client.py](https://github.com/SeldonIO/seldon-server/tree/master/docker/examples/iris/xgboost_rpc/python/iris_rpc_client.py).

 The script:

   1. Gets an Oauth token
-  2. Calls the grpc endpoint
+  2. Calls the gRPC endpoint

-It uses compiled python versions of the custom proto buffer and seldon gRPC files located in the same folder.
+It uses compiled python versions of the custom proto buffer and Seldon gRPC files located in the same folder.

-You will need the seldon host and ports for the http and grpc endpoints and the key and secret for your client.
+You will need the Seldon host and ports for the HTTP and gRPC endpoints and the key and secret for your client.
 To get the oauth key and secret for client "test" run:

 {% highlight bash %}